Sanofi–GSK COVID-19 vaccine: Clinical trials

 In September 2020, Sanofi-GSK started for phase I trials with 440 participants in the United States.

 In February 2021, Sanofi-GSK started for phase II trials with 722 participants in the United States.

 On 27 May 2021, the vaccine began a PhaseIII trial involving 35,000 participants, which increased to 37,430 participants with trials in Colombia, Dominican Republic, Ghana, Honduras, India, Japan, Kenya, Mexico, Nigeria, Pakistan, Sri Lanka, Uganda, and the United States.

 In September 2021, Sanofi-GSK started a booster trial in the United Kingdom.
 In this study, they will enroll up to 3,145 volunteers who have previously completed a COVID-19 a full vaccine course between 4 and 10 months previously.
 The purpose of this study is to determine if the investigational COVID-19 vaccines are safe and can stimulate and broaden the immune response against the different COVID-19 variants that cause COVID-19 when given as a single booster injection in participants who have previously been vaccinated with a full course of an authorized COVID-19 vaccine.

 Non-clinical studies

 During its development, the vaccine was tested in several non-clinical models including mice, hamsters, rabbits and non-human primates.

+Co-exclusive licensing agreement with Novavax

+On May 10, 2024, a Sanofi press release announced a co-exclusive licensing agreement between Sanofi and Novavax "to co-commercialize COVID-19 vaccine and develop novel flu-COVID-19 combination vaccines."
+The 2026 Nuvaxovid website, including vaccine locator page, is copyright Sanofi and does not feature the Novavax company name.